htaraben/nfc_scan/README.md

 lib\main.dart                                   //hier is  the main class//

 after clone the project run this comand " flutter pub get " To initialize the dependencies

+assets\data.json  //this file has to be modified//

+assets\photos     //photos with name like DE.jpg//